 Harry Potter (2001)

-This particular film developed a prodigious Merchandising strategy.
-About a year ago, Harry Potter: The Exhibition arrived in Madrid, an exhibition that travels around the world showing original articles from the film and offers at the end of the visit an amount of merchandising objects in its gift shop.
+This particular film developed a prodigious merchandising strategy.
+About a year ago, Harry Potter: The Exhibition arrived in Madrid – an exhibition that travels around the world showing original items from the film and offering at the end of the visit a sizable amount of merchandising products for sale in its gift shop.

-There you can buy from the famous boxes of flavored sweets or the chocolate frogs to tunics, scarves or the well-known “Map of the Marauder”.
-An incredible way to continue generating profits even 8 years after the first film of the saga premiere.
+There, you can buy treats from the famous boxes of flavored sweets and chocolate frogs.
+Also on offer are tunics, scarves and well-known “Map of the Marauder”.
+This is an incredible way to continue generating profits, even 8 years after the first film of the saga premiere.

 Star Wars (1977)

-To conclude, I had to mention this famous saga that has gone around the world several times since the 1970s.
+To conclude, we have to mention this famous saga that has been circulating the globe several times over – ever since the 1970’s.
 In this case, George Lucas kept the rights of sequels and merchandising for himself.
-So this director has been earning millions of dollars during all these years.
+So this director has been earning millions of dollars during all of these years.
 Shirts, sweatshirts, costumes, dolls, cups, etc. but this film also has (as Harry Potter) lot of sequels that continue appearing video games, Lego toys, amusement parks, etc.

-In the 70s it was not so common to think about this kind of strategies and the film studios lost a lot of money “renouncing” to these rights.
-Nobody imagined that this story would generate this commercial impact and the thousands of fans that it has today.
+In the 70’s the value of merchandising and pursuing these kind of strategies was not so common as it is today.
+Consequently, the film studios lost a lot of money “renouncing” to these rights.
+Nobody imagined that this story would generate the commercial revenue and the thousands of fans that it has today.

-A wonderful example is children’s films.
-In a few days, Toy Story will be on theaters around the world and right now we can see Disney stores filled with the old and new dolls that will appear in this new movie.
+Another wonderful example of successful merchandising is with children’s films.
+When Toy Story was released in theaters around the world Disney stores filled with both the old and new dolls that appear in this new movie.